coolerfall/lork/README.md

 slago
 =====
 Simple Logging Abstraction for Go.
+Slago provides bridge and binder for logger which can sent log from logger to another logger you preferred.
+Slago also provide some builtin writers which is easy to configure.

 Usage
 ====